jamesclancy/SafeCardGame/README.md

 Also, a description is needed on the `GameStateSpecialEffect`.

 Also, a to string override is needed for the `ImageUrlString` type.
-I set this by overriding all the ToString methods on the `NonEmptyString`, `UrlString` and `ImageUrlString`.
+I set this by overriding all the ToString methods on the `NonEmptyString`, `UrlString`, and `ImageUrlString`.

 i.e.